 In November came the Bolshevik Revolution — very much a part of the war.
 The Bolsheviks took power in the name of the councils (soviets) that had appeared with the overthrow of the tsar.
 Bolshevik power derived from its opposition to the war while the liberal Provisional Government was seeing danger mainly from German aggression.
 The Provisional Government's attempt at an offensive back in July, encouraged by President Wilson, had failed, contributing to the Bolshevik success.

-The Germans found some hope in Russia's withdrawal from the war.
-They wanted to concentrate on defeating the French and British on the Western Front.
+The Germans had found some hope in Russia's withdrawal from the war.
 By the end of 1917, they still had their submarine bases in Belgium, but the British and Americans were using a naval convoy system, with depth charges and underwater listening devices.
-There was a dramatic drop in the rate of ships being lost to German submarines.
+The Germans wanted to concentrate on defeating the French and British on the Western Front.
+With the United States in the war the Allies had an overwhelming superiority in manpower.
+The US could produce enough to sustain the Allied cause indefinitely while Germany's economy was strained and blockaded.
+Russia's withdrawal from the war was of little help for the Germans.
+They were being overwhelmed militarily.

 CONTINUE READING: Ludendorff's Failed Offensives and an Armistice